ngernest/chamelean_wip/README.md

 - [`DeriveGenerator.lean`](./Plausible/New/DeriveGenerator.lean): Metaprogramming infrastructure for deriving *constrained* generators (instances of the `ArbitrarySizedSuchThat` typeclass)
 - [`SubGenerators.lean`](./Plausible/New/SubGenerators.lean): Handles constraints when deriving sub-generators
 - [`TSyntaxCombinators.lean`](./Plausible/New/TSyntaxCombinators.lean): Combinators over `TSyntax` for creating monadic `do`-blocks & other Lean expressions via metaprogramming
+- [`DecOpt.lean`](./Plausible/New/DecOpt.lean): The `DecOpt` typeclass for partially decidable propositions, adapted from QuickChick
+- [`Enumerators.lean`](./Plausible/New/Enumerators.lean): The `Enum, EnumSized, EnumSuchThat, EnumSizedSuchThat` typeclasses for constrained & unconstrained enumeration
+- [`LazyList.lean`](./Plausible/New/LazyList.lean): Implementation of lazy lists (used for enumerators)
 - [`DeriveChecker.lean`](./Plausible/New/DeriveChecker.lean): Metaprogramming infrastructure for automatically deriving checkers
 - [`Idents.lean`](./Plausible/New/Idents.lean): Utilities for dealing with identifiers / producing fresh names
 - [`Utils.lean`](./Plausible/New/Utils.lean): Other miscellaneous utils